 This is the risk that, in the event of the failure of the counterparty, the District will not be able to recover the value of its investments or collateral securities that are in possession of an outside party.
-The investments in bonds and common stock of \$15,814,134, have a custodial credit risk exposure because the related securities are uninsured, unregistered, and held by the brokerage firm which is also the counterparty for these securities.
+The California government Code and the District's investment policy do not contain legal or policy requirements that would limit the exposure to custodial credit risk for investments.